RomanAlexandroff/push_swap/README.md

-*This project has been created as part of the 42 curriculum by roaleksa.*
+*This project has been created as part of the 42 curriculum by ccrucian and roaleksa.*

 # Push Swap